kimnewzealand/Git-Resources/GitWorkflow.md

 Edit the file to and then follow the basic steps above to make changes and push to `sharedrepo`.

 Go to GitHub and the forked `anotherrepo` on your GitHub and create a new pull request.

+**TIP** In the command line, go to your root folder, or browse in explorer right click "Git Bash here" on the folder

 ## Resources